DigiBP/digibp-dom/README.md

 ### Request for new employee

-The Task "Request for Employee" has been automated as follows: The department Manager doesnt need to write Email notification to make the Request for the new Employee.
+The Task "Request for Employee" has been automated as follows: The department Manager doesn't need to write an Email notification to make the Request for a new Employee.
 He can use the dialogflow by simply typing in the answer to the following questions:

-1. Hi there, what is your prefered position? -> Answer: Position name
+1. Hi there, what is your preferred position? -> Answer: Position name
 2. What is the role of the job? -> Answer: Role
-3. Do you have salery expectation? -> Answer: negotianable
+3. Do you have a salary expectation? -> Answer: negotianable

 ![](https://raw.githubusercontent.com/DigiBP/digibp-dom/master/Report%20Pics/dialogflowOne.PNG?token=AjCUh2xTw6qZ3RrwyTKBPy3_XkVJAfb0ks5bG7oIwA%3D%3D)

-- The input values/answers to the questions will than be summed up to one information base and sended to the Department Head.
+- The input values/answers to the questions will then be summed up to one information base and sent to the Department Head.

 ### Create Shortlist of applicants